austenstone/.github/CONTRIBUTING.md

-# Welcome!

-Thank you for contributing to my project!
+Thanks for contributing to my project!